Public Project

 Chapter II

-It is a visual narrative about the women protagonists of the contemporary Afro-Mexican struggle of the Costa Chica of Oaxaca and Guerrero.
+It is a visual documentary narration about the women protagonists of the contemporary Afro-Mexican struggle of the Costa Chica of Oaxaca.

 Chapter III